 Have your courses approved

 Would you like the credits you earn abroad to count towards your studies in Leiden?
 If so, you must have your courses approved in advance.
 In most cases, you will need to request approval from your programme’s board of examiners.
 However, for some programmes you must instead contact your international exchange coordinator.
 See your faculty or study programme tab for details of the procedures you need to follow.

 Mandatory number of credits

 Do you have to earn a mandatory number of credits during your stay abroad?
 If so, check carefully in our world map or on your host university’s website how many courses you will need to follow.
-For university-wide exchange, you can also find this information in the factsheets on the Blackboard page Study Abroad Outside of Europe.
-To access this information, log in, then click on 'enrol' in the left-hand menu.
-If you can’t find the information you need, or if you are going on exchange via your faculty or programme, request information from your international exchange coordinator.
+If you can’t find the information you need, ask your international exchange coordinator for help.

 - Find out if you need a visa.
 Your host university will usually let you know.
 Alternatively, you can request information from your destination country’s embassy or consulate.